 The Heritage Impact Statement has been reviewed by Council's Heritage Consultant (Appendix 6b) in which the proposed mitigation measures and design guidelines were generally supported.
-However, the Heritage Consultant made some additional recommendations including:
+However the Heritage Consultant made some additional recommendations including:

-- Restrictions on site coverage to limit the extent of huge outbuildings; - Generous setbacks of structures from block boundaries; - New dwellings should be traditional Australian rural homestead style with double pitched roofs and typical attached verandah's, and - Consideration of closer planting intervals for the proposed conifer windbreaks.
+- Limits to site coverage to avoid overly large outbuildings; - Generous setbacks from lot boundaries; - Outbuildings to be subservient in scale and mass to the primary dwelling, and - New dwellings should be traditional Australian rural homestead style with double pitched roofs and typical attached verandah's.